JetBrains/lets-plot/future_changes.md

 - New style of tooltip color marker (two sidebars with a stroke color) and symbols in legend (rectangle with a stroke instead of a slash-line).
+- New type of general tooltip for `geom_boxplot`: displayed under the cursor.

 ### Fixed